Brad-Hammond/Hammond-Hustle/README.md

 #### Profile Pictures
 - This feature would allow users to upload a profile picture to the site.
-- Due to time constraints I could not implement this feature but it will be added in the future.
+- Due to time constraints, I could not implement this feature, but it will be added in the future.

 ***